openconnectivity/IOTivity-Lite-setup/Readme.md

   The list of desired resources is conveyed via an input file.
   The output are swagger2.0 files containing all resources that can be used to generated code and the IDD.
 - [swagger2x](https://openconnectivityfoundation.github.io/swagger2x/)
-  Creates from the output swagger file the C application code, based on IoTivity-lite stack.
+  Creates from the output swagger file the C application code, based on IoTivity stack.
 - [swag2cbor](https://openconnectivityfoundation.github.io/DeviceBuilder/)
   Creates from the (JSON) swagger file the IDD in CBOR.
 - [cbor2inc](https://openconnectivityfoundation.github.io/DeviceBuilder/)